Large Deviations Optimal Scheduling of Closed Queueing Networks: Necessity of our assumptions and the inferiority of state-independent control

-\subsection{Necessity of State-dependent Control: Proof of Proposition \ref{prop:state_ind_no_exp}}
+\subsection{Necessity of state-dependent control: proof of Proposition \ref{prop:state_ind_no_exp}}

-\begin{proof}[Proof of Proposition \ref{prop:state_ind_no_exp}] Denote the probability mass function of distribution $u_{j'k}[t]$ by $u_{j'k}[t](\cdot)$.
-We first define an ``augmented'' policy $\tilde{\pi}$ for any state-independent policy $\pi$.
-Policy $\tilde{\pi}$ is also state independent with distribution $\tilde{u}_{j'k}[t]$, where:
+\begin{proof}[Proof of Proposition \ref{prop:state_ind_no_exp}] \ \\ \emph{Proof of first part.} For notation simplicity, denote $X(t_r)$ by $X[r]$, similar for another notations.
+Denote the probability mass function of distribution $u_{j'k}[t]$ by $u_{j'k}[t](\cdot)$.
+We first define an ``augmented'' policy $\tilde{U}$ for any state-independent policy $U$.
+Policy $\tilde{U}$ is also state independent with distribution $\tilde{u}_{j'k}[t]$, where:

-In the following analysis, we couple $\pi$ and $\tilde{\pi}$ in such a way that if $\pi$ dispatches from $i$ to serve the $t$-th demand, then $\tilde{\pi}$ will do the same.
+In the following analysis, we couple $U$ and $\tilde{U}$ in such a way that if $U$ serves job in $i$ with the $t$-th service token, then $\tilde{U}$ will do the same.